pawl/django_duplicate_unformatted_logs_example/README.md

 This has a few benefits:

 * You won't accidentally configure the root logger automatically because it's already configured.
+* You can remove loggers that match your root logger settings (no need to override it if it's already default).
 * You won't need to remember to add new packages to your loggers, unless you want to override the default logging levels set by your root logger.
 * You probably currently have a bunch of packages that aren't logging because you forgot to add those to the loggers in settings.